Skip to main content

 83%

-• Engaging and dark storyline that captures the essence of the Digimon franchise.
+• Engaging and dark storyline that captures the essence of Digimon, appealing to both longtime fans and newcomers.

-• Well-developed characters with meaningful relationships and growth throughout the game.
+• Well-developed characters with meaningful relationships and emotional depth, making players invested in their fates.

-• Beautiful art style and soundtrack that enhance the overall experience.
+• Beautiful art style and soundtrack that enhance the overall experience, creating an immersive atmosphere.

-• Gameplay is primarily a visual novel with minimal tactical RPG elements, which may disappoint those expecting more combat.
+• Gameplay is primarily a visual novel with limited tactical RPG elements, which may disappoint players seeking more action.

-• Repetitive dialogue and pacing issues that can make the story feel drawn out.
+• Repetitive dialogue and pacing issues that can drag the story down, making it feel tedious at times.

 • story

 The story of "Digimon Survive" is a significant departure from traditional Digimon narratives, presenting a darker, more mature tale that resonates with long-time fans of the franchise.
-While the game is heavily focused on storytelling, with a visual novel format that emphasizes character development and moral choices, some players find the pacing slow and the gameplay secondary.
-Overall, the narrative is engaging, filled with emotional depth and unexpected twists, making it a compelling experience for those who appreciate story-driven games.
+Players engage in a visual novel format, where choices impact character relationships and story outcomes, although some critiques highlight issues with pacing and the illusion of choice.
+Overall, the narrative is praised for its depth and emotional weight, making it a compelling experience for those who appreciate story-driven games, despite the gameplay being secondary.

 • “The story is engaging and sometimes unexpected, while the gameplay is simple but still challenging on the hardest difficulty.”